aljawaid/CostControl/README.md

 #### _Plugin for [Kanboard](https://github.com/kanboard/kanboard "Kanboard - Kanban Project Management Software")_

 This plugin replaces and extends the features from the original [Budget](https://github.com/kanboard/plugin-budget) plugin allowing users to control the budget of a project.
-Manage your tasks and projects efficiently with more currencies.
+Extended features include more currencies allowing users to change and modify their base currencies for most countries.

 Features